davidselassie/games/_games/badrobotmassage.md

 ## Variations
 - Have two people be blindfolded and given spoons.
 They race to see who can identify the most people.
+- Split into two teams, teams race to see who can have their blindfolded person identify everyone first.